kunigami/kunigami.github.io/blog/_posts/2022-12-29-watermarks.md

 {% include blog_vars.html %}

-In this post we'll discuss the paper *Watermaks in Stream Processing: Semantics and Comparative Analysis of Apache Flink and Google Cloud Dataflow* by Akidau et al. [1].
+In this post we'll discuss the paper *Watermarks in Stream Processing: Semantics and Comparative Analysis of Apache Flink and Google Cloud Dataflow* by Akidau et al. [1].

 In this paper the authors describe the concept of watermarks, the problem they aim to solve, other alternative mechanisms to watermarks, different implementations by Flink and Dataflow and finally provide experimental results to compare them.